CobaltEcho/Factorio-NaturalTreeExpansion-Mod/README.md

 Update 3.2

+By CobaltEcho with daniel34 doing most of the work!

-*Multiplayer desycnc issue should be corrected.
+*Multiplayer desync issue should be corrected.
 I have tested on multiplayer and seems to be working.
 Also upped the spawn rate of the trees.

 ========================================